-The House just voted to let internet providers sell your browsing history
+Congress just voted to let internet providers sell your browsing history

 Colorado Representative Jared Polis joined the chorus of objections on the House floor, elaborating on how limited consumers are with regard to ISPs.
 “This resolution undermines fundamental privacy for every internet user,” Polis said.
 “With a broadband provider, most of us don’t have a choice.
 You either sign up for your local provider or you don’t.”

 Under the regulation rollback, there are few limits on the ways ISPs will be allowed to interact with sensitive user data.
-That includes not just allowing providers to create marketing profiles based on the browsing history of their users, but also letting them deploy undetectable tools that track web traffic too.
+That includes not just allowing providers to create marketing profiles based on the browsing history of their users, but also letting them deploy undetectable tools that track web traffic, too.

-There’s no doubt that major ISPs will sell their users out to advertisers when given the chance, but some smaller providers aren’t yet complicit.
+There’s no doubt that major ISPs will sell out their users to advertisers when given the chance, but some smaller providers aren’t yet complicit.
 Still, in many markets, consumers don’t have a choice of internet provider — a problem that stands to deepen in our present climate of deregulation.
 Now, only a signature from the president stands in the way of the repeal.

 Today’s vote is a blow to anyone who’d prefer not to put their browsing history on blast, and a major victory for advertisers hungry for all of the de-anonymized personal data that they can vacuum up and dole out.
 With Congress and the FCC squarely in the latter’s camp, consumers who value privacy — and really, we all should — are in for a rough ride.